R

 • Free (beer/speech)

 • Combines unparalleled breadth and community, at least as pertains to statisticians, data miners, machine learners and other such assorted folk as I call my colleagues.
 To get some sense of this thriving scene, check out R-bloggers.
-That community alone should be enough to sell R as an ecosystem, whatever you think of technical chaos of the language itself (cf “Your community is your best asset”) And believe me, I have reservations about everything else.
+That community alone should be enough to sell R as an ecosystem, whatever you think of the technical chaos of the language itself (cf “Your community is your best asset”) And believe me, I have reservations about everything else.

 • Amazing, statistically-useful plotting (cf the awful battle to get error bars in python’s mayavi)